 Develop a marketplace on top of an API-based marketplace SaaS tool

 Description: Creating a unique marketplace on top of the essential features offered by an API-based marketplace SaaS tool.

 Biggest benefit: Best of both worlds: the customizability of coding from scratch and the fast time to market of a no-code SaaS tool.

-Biggest drawback: Requires more technical skills (or a developer partner), time, and money than a no-code tool.
+Biggest drawback: Requires more technical skills (or a developer partner or outsourcing development), time, and money than a no-code tool.